justincormack/frankenlibc/README.md

 It is a small C library that serves several functions, that should perhaps be isolated better.

-1. It provides enough of a libc to compile the fiber-based librumpuser implementation that is upstream in NetBSD (modulo some temporary patches that are not upstreamed yet).
+1. It provides enough of a libc to compile a fiber-based librumpuser implementation.
+This means it runs in a single thread, using cooperative multitasking.
 2. It provides some stubs that the built for rump NetBSD libc is missing, some of which overlap with 1, like malloc, free, others of which do nothing.
 3. It will provide the pthread backend implementation that is working on